Dermot Earley Snr: Senior

-Roscommon made it three Connacht titles in-a-row in 1979 as Mayo were accounted for on a score line of 3–15 to 2–10.
+Roscommon made it three consecutive Connacht SFC titles in 1979, defeating Mayo by a scoreline of 3–15 to 2–10.
 It was Earley's fourth provincial winners' medal.
-They met Dublin in the All-Ireland championship, who beat them by a single point.
-In spite of failing to reach the All-Ireland final, Earley was later presented with a second All-Star award.
+The team then met Dublin in the All-Ireland SFC, with Dublin winning by a single point.
+Though Roscommon did not advance to that year's All-Ireland SFC final, Earley was later presented with a second All-Star award.

-In 1980, a fourth Connacht title in succession was claimed.
+In 1980, a fourth Connacht SFC title in succession was claimed.
 It was a fifth provincial winners' medal for Earley.
-The subsequent All-Ireland semi-final saw Roscommon finally triumph and, after that defeat of Armagh, Earley lined out in the All-Ireland final against Kerry.
-The Connacht champions shocked Kerry and took a five-point lead inside the first twelve minutes.
-Mikey Sheehy popped up to score the decisive goal for 'the Kingdom', as Kerry went on to claim a 1–9 to 1–6 victory in a game that contained sixty-four frees.
+Roscommon, at last, won the subsequent All-Ireland SFC semi-final, and – after that defeat of Armagh – Earley lined out against Kerry in the year's All-Ireland SFC final.
+Roscommon took a five-point lead inside the first twelve minutes.
+But Mikey Sheehy popped up to score the decisive goal for Kerry, with 'the Kingdom' securing a 1–9 to 1–6 victory, in a game that had sixty-four frees.

-In 1985 Earley sustained a fractured jaw in the Connacht semi-final against Galway.
+In 1985, Earley sustained a fractured jaw in the Connacht SFC semi-final against Galway.
 When he was leaving the field he received a standing ovation as many thought that would be his farewell to football.
-Earley confounded everybody and lined out in the Connacht final against Mayo two weeks later.
-In spite of kicking six points, Mayo still triumphed by 2–11 to 0–8.
+Earley confounded everybody and lined out in the Connacht SFC final against Mayo two weeks later.
+In spite of Earley kicking six points, Mayo still won by a scoreline of 2–11 to 0–8.
 At the age of thirty-seven, Earley decided to retire from inter-county football.

 Earley is his county's top scorer in National Football League history, finishing his career with 17–316 (367) in that competition.